AnkurK07/2DseisvelGenerator/README.md

  ![Demo](Resources/denoise_vp.gif)

- So it ia all about my work .
+ So it is all about my work .
 If you want to learn more about DDPM and Diffusion Models [Click Here](https://arxiv.org/html/2312.10393v1).

 ### Acknowledgments :
 - [1] ***Deep Learning for Visual Data , University of California, Berkeley.*** <br>